eclipse/mosaic.website/content/tutorials/barnim_advanced/_index.md

 The WeatherWarningApp application illustrates the vehicles and their behaviour in particular with regard to the detecting hazardous area, the receiving and sending messages.
-We will also cover how alternative routes will be calculated and how the change the route in order to circumnavigate the affected road area.
+We will also cover how alternative routes will be calculated and how vehicles change their route in order to circumnavigate the affected road area.

 The simulating vehicles can be operated as Cellular or Ad-hoc equipped.
 Accordingly, the kind of used communication network will be activated in the `onStartup()` method as following: